-Scotland once had a world-renowned education system.
-Under the last Scottish Labour government, the performance of students in maths, literacy and science was among the best in the world.
+Scotland once had a worldrenowned education system.
+Under the last Scottish Labour government, the performance of students in maths, literacy and We want to raise school standards for every child across the country and that means prioritising the state sector for additional investment science was among the best in the world.
 But after 17 years of an SNP government this is sadly no longer the case, with Scotland slipping down international standards on the core subjects of reading, maths and science.
 Scottish Labour wants to restore our education system and raise our school standards again.